Exercise Science (XSCI)

 XSCI 4700.
 Motivation and Coaching.
 3 Hours.

 Course covers knowledge and theory related to coaching principles relative to sport psychology, sport pedagogy, and sport management.
 Also covers the integration of basic coaching skills into the work of health-care/fitness professionals to help clients achieve self-determined goals related to health and wellness. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
 Outline theories related to individual and group motivation.
 2. Integrate leadership theories in creating an optimal learning environment.
 3. Assess research related to leadership in sport, exercise, fitness, and health promotion, through activity participation in class discussions, and research abstract presentations at the developmental level.
 4. Compile information critical to the understanding of research in Motivation and Coaching through cultural lenses scenarios.
 5. Outline the components of effective leadership, through class discussions and scenarios.
-Prerequisites: XSCI 2060 & XSCI 2120 (Grade C or higher).
+Prerequisites: XSCI 2060 & XSCI 2120 (Grade C or higher) OR RSM3000.

 XSCI 4890R.
 Undergraduate Research for Exercise Science.
 1-3 Hours.